 A. The leader of the church, who carries the title Archbishop Primus, is the chief spiritual leader who serves for a term of 20 years.
-He sets the mission and goals for the church.
-The Archbishop Primus selects the diocesan bishops and has the power to remove them by his own authority.
+He or she must be at least 45 years of age.
+B. The Archbishop Primus sets the mission and goals for the church.
+The Archbishop Primus selects the diocesan bishops and has the power to remove them by his or her authority.

 Section II: Ordination A. Ordination to the deaconate and priesthood can be performed at the discretion of each of the diocesan bishops.
 Our main concern is that their calling is true and that they receive the proper training to perform their duties.
 All exceptions to these requirements must be approved by the Archbishop Primus.
 1. Candidates must be age 21 or older for deacon, 2.
 Candidates must be age 25 or older for the priesthood.

 B. If the Archbishop Primus or Coadjutor asks that a bishop ordain a candidate on behalf of the church at large, that bishop must comply if they are in close proximity to the candidate and it would not pose a hardship to them.